 Scots must not wear underwear under their kilts

 The fine?
 Two cans of beer!
-Doesn’t sound like much of a punishment to us, but it does raise the question, whose job is it to go around enforcing this law?
+Doesn’t sound like much of a punishment to us, but it does raise the question: Whose job is it to go around enforcing this law?

-Samoan Men: don’t forget your wife’s birthday
+Samoan Men: Don’t forget your wife’s birthday

 Beware the durian in Southeast Asia

-Those in Japan should watch their weight
+The Japanese should watch their weight

-Though it’s not technically a crime, nor is it illegal, the ‘metabo law’ introduced in April 2008 is there to keep citizens of a certain age trim, slim and healthy.
+Though it’s not technically a crime, nor is it illegal, the ‘metabo law’, introduced in April 2008, is there to keep citizens of a certain age trim, slim, and healthy.

 Chickens can’t cross the road in Georgia